Fanconi Anaemia Support Australasia

 Meet the Committee

-Barbara is president of FASA and has a background in nursing and Public Health.
-Chris, the secretary, is a TV writer.
-We had not heard of Fanconi Anaemia until our daughter Amelia was diagnosed at age 23, following surgery for bowel cancer and a catastrophic brush with chemotherapy.
-That was in 2016.
+Chris and Barbara had not heard of Fanconi Anaemia until their daughter Amelia was diagnosed at age 23, following surgery for bowel cancer and a catastrophic brush with chemotherapy in 2016.

 Alan Howard-Jones

-Alan is the Treasurer, and lives in Adelaide, South Australia.
+Alan is FASA’s current President and Treasurer and lives in Adelaide, South Australia.
 Alan has been connected to the Fanconi Anaemia community since 1998 when he married his late wife Charisse, an FA adult (now deceased).

 Alan has over 25 year’s working experience in the private sector, covering business management and administration, customer engagement and technical support roles within the commerce, healthcare, finance and manufacturing industries.